slidedown

 LOCATION:

-The College is situated in the upper Santa Cruz valley in the northern mountain range of Trinidad.
+Our Main Campus is situated in the upper Santa Cruz valley in the northern mountain range of Trinidad.
 The beautiful 35-acre campus is at the end of Sam Boucaud Road out of Cantaro Village.

 BRIEF HISTORY